gpantel/MolPainter/README.md

     - Would be a propery of the layer grids.
     - Would need to add a corresponding option to MolSolvator (simple easy)
 * Option to automatically determine x- and y-dimensions of layer grids based on smallest molecule loaded to MolPainter + "buffer" spacing.
+* Option for molecule to automatically be oriented along the z-axis, based on an orientation vector input by the user and/or automatically determined based on the molecule coordinates.